cozodb/cozo-docs/source/nonscript.rst

 .. function:: backup(self, path)

     Backup a database to the specified path.
-    It is guaranteed that the exported data form a consistent snapshot of what was stored in the database.
+    The exported data is guaranteed to form a consistent snapshot of what was stored in the database.

-    This backs up everything: you cannot choose what to backup.
+    This backs up everything: you cannot choose what to back up.
 It is also much more efficient than exporting all stored relations via ``export_relations``, and only a tiny fraction of the total data needs to reside in memory during backup.

     This function is only available if the ``storage-sqlite`` feature flag was on when compiling.
     The flag is on for all pre-built binaries except the WASM binaries.
-    In fact, the backup produced by this API can then be used as an independent SQLite-based Cozo database.
+    The backup produced by this API can then be used as an independent SQLite-based Cozo database.
     If you want to store the backup for future use, you should compress it to save a lot of disk space.

     :param path: the path to write the backup into.
 For a remote database, this is a path on the remote machine.

 .. function:: restore(self, path)

-    Restore database from a backup.
+    Restore the database from a backup.
 Must be called on an empty database.

     This restores everything: you cannot choose what to restore.

     :param path: the path to the backup.
-For remote databases, you cannot restore them this way: use the executable directly.
+You cannot restore remote databases this way: use the executable directly.

 .. function:: import_from_backup(self, path, relations)

     Import stored relations from a backup.

     In terms of semantics, this is like ``import_relations``, except that data comes from the backup file directly,